haliner/dvr-recover/README.md

 Tested Devices
 --------------

-Currently only Panasonic DMR devices have been tested.
+Currently only Panasonic DMR and Sony RDR devices have been tested.
 If you successfully recovered the content of your drive (completely or partly), please drop me a mail!

 Working devices: